lsst-sqre/squash-django/README.md

 kubectl logs deployment/squash-api api
 ```

-You can open a terminal inside the containers with:
+You can open a terminal inside the `api` container with:

 ```
-kubectl exec <TAB> --stdin --tty -c api /bin/sh
+kubectl exec -it <TAB> -c api /bin/bash
 ```

 ### Rolling out updates